Best printers for small business 2025: Quality, reliable, and easy-to-use printers for your business

 A photograph of the Canon Pixma TS8350, overlaid with the IT Pro Recommended Award logo

-When it comes to printing, the needs of a small business will be different to those of a home user - even one that’s using it for work purposes.
+When it comes to printing, a small business has different needs to home users.
+Business users are usually most interested in speed and reliability -- and if you're buying for remote users, easy deployment and long-lasting consumables are a bonus, too.
 It's therefore important to really consider what type of printer your business needs.

-For starters, small businesses will need a printer that can service multiple users, which means network connectivity is a key feature.
-Support for cloud printing will also be handy.
+For starters, small businesses need a printer that can service multiple users, which means network connectivity is a must – most of today's business printers have Ethernet or Wi-Fi, and often both.
+Support for cloud printing and scanning will also be handy.

 Serviceability may also be worth considering, depending on the structure of your internal IT operations.
-Organisations with a robust IT department will likely want printers that can be centrally managed and monitored, as well as something that makes it easy to troubleshoot printer problems and start repairs, whereas organisations that rely more on MSPs and third-party technicians may not need this as much.
+Organisations with a robust IT department will likely want printers that can be centrally managed and monitored, as well as something that makes it easy to troubleshoot printer problems and start repairs.
+Organisations that rely more on MSPs and third-party technicians may not need this as much.

-Finally, if your print needs are going to include customer-facing marketing and promotional materials, you may want to invest in a more capable machine that can also handle tasks like larger A3 documents and good-quality photo printing.
-This will allow you to quickly generate impressive-looking marketing documents without needing to outsource the task to a third-party printing company.
+Finally, if your print needs include customer-facing marketing and promotional materials, you may want to invest in a machine that can also handle tasks like larger A3 documents and good-quality photo printing.
+This will allow you to quickly generate impressive-looking marketing documents without needing to outsource them to a third party.

 FAQs for the best small business printers